foreverphoenix/skyforge-wiki/getting-started/initial-setup.md

 Many versions and ports of Skyrim SE exist and not all are usable for modding.
 The **Skyforge** resources are written specifically for the *Steam* or *GOG* version of **Skyrim Special Edition** (Skyrim SE).

-> With very few exceptions, the ideal version for modding is currently Skyrim SE 1.6.640 (Steam) or 1.6.659 (GOG).
+> For the vast majority, the ideal version for modding is currently Skyrim SE 1.6.640 (Steam) or 1.6.659 (GOG).
 {.is-success}

 - **Skyrim Legendary Edition** (SLE) has been superseded by Skyrim SE.